TonyXTYan/CHSH-Game/README.md

 ## Acknowledgements
 - More than 99% of the code are AI generated, thanks to GitHub Copilot, ChatGPT, Cursor, Manus, DeepSeek, Antropic, Qwen and more.
-Probably, more than 100 million tokens got burned up in generating this app.
+Probably, more than few billion tokens got burned up in generating this app.